Greek Organization Requirements

 (c) is a multi-day sponsored event, a multi-chaptered sponsored event, or a single chapter sponsored event.

 2. All chapter houses shall be alcohol and drug free.
-For chapter events, please refer to the Event Policy.
+For chapter events, please refer to the FSA Policy and Procedure Packet.

 1. All chapters must submit a recruitment week plan that reflects the national standard of values-based recruiting.
 The recruitment week plan must be submitted to Fraternity and Sororoity Affairs at least two weeks before the start of each semester.